EXCCoin/exccwallet/rpc/documentation/api.md

 ## `WalletLoaderService`

-The `WalletLoaderService` service provides the caller with functions related to the management of the wallet and its connection to the Decred network.
+The `WalletLoaderService` service provides the caller with functions related to the management of the wallet and its connection to the Exchangecoin network.
 It has no dependencies and is always running.

 **Methods:**